LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Social Messaging/social-messaing-configuration-guide.md

 ## Social Messaging 2.0 Features

-<iframe style="max-width: 750px;" src="https://player.vimeo.com/video/515803887/3a9d55f92f" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-Social Messaging 2.0 includes the following features and benefits:
+Social Messaging 2.0 includes the following [features and benefits](https://vimeo.com/515803887/3a9d55f92f):
 * **Single interface for all messaging conversations:** Agents handle social media in the same easy way as they use Conversational Cloud for all other messaging conversations, meaning the same set of agents can support social media while they simultaneously support other messaging channels.
 * **Channel indication:** The My Conversations list has been enhanced with a new icon with the conversation source, so that the agent will be able to identify the channel that the consumer is originating from.
 * **New Social Messaging widget:** A new core widget is now available for all Social Messaging conversations.